manu-k06/manu-k06/README.md

 ## 🧠 Current Focus

 * Learning Machine Learning fundamentals
-* Building automation tools
 * Strengthening problem‑solving skills

 ---

-⭐ *"The cosmos is within us.
+ *"The cosmos is within us.
 We are made of star‑stuff."*